‘RHOBH’ Star Kyle Richards Responds After Fans Notice Denise Richards Was Cut Out Of Her Instagram Photo

 Kyle also said in a second comment that she does not have any time to be so petty, especially with everything that is going on in the world.

 “Seriously?
-I don’t have time for that petty sh*t right now,” Kyle shared.
+I don’t have time for that petty sh*t right now,” she shared.

-While the trailer for The Real Housewives of Beverly Hills hadn’t yet been released at the time of Kyle’s post, she told her fans and followers that the teaser clip would be released the following day and once it was, it appeared clear that Denise was targeted by her co-stars during production when she was seen crying about someone who was trying to destroy her family.
+While the trailer for The Real Housewives of Beverly Hills hadn’t yet been released at the time of Kyle’s post, she told her fans that the teaser clip would be released the following day.
+Once it was, it appeared clear that Denise was targeted by her co-stars during production, as she was seen crying about someone who was trying to destroy her family.

 View this post on Instagram